ngamolsky/WalkMyAndroid-Location/README.md

 - Creating, building, and running apps in Android Studio.
 - The Activity lifecycle.
 - Persisting data across configuration changes.
-- How to use an AsyncTask to do background work.
+- Using an AsyncTask to do background work.
 - Requesting permissions at runtime.